Mendral

 Mendral's multi-agent architecture: triggers, model routing, tools, and outputs wrapped in durable execution

-We use all three Anthropic model tiers: Haiku, Sonnet, and Opus.
-Not because we want to use everything available, but because different tasks have fundamentally different cognitive demands, and using the wrong model for a task is either wasteful or insufficient.
+We use all three Anthropic tiers (Haiku, Sonnet, Opus).
+Using the wrong model for a task is either wasteful or insufficient.

 Opus handles root cause analysis and implementation.
-When the agent needs to form a hypothesis about why a test is failing, reason about complex interactions between test suites, or write a non-trivial fix that touches CI configuration and test code simultaneously, Opus takes over.
-This is where the frontier model makes a measurable difference.
-The cost is higher, but for root cause analysis, the quality gap justifies it.
+When the agent forms a hypothesis about why a test is failing, reasons about complex interactions between test suites, or writes a non-trivial fix that touches CI configuration and test code at once, Opus takes over.
+The cost is higher.
+For root cause work, the quality justifies it.

 Sonnet collects facts and deduplicates issues.
 It reads logs, writes SQL queries, gathers evidence from the repository, and correlates failures with code changes.
 Sonnet is the right balance of intelligence and cost for structured, evidence-gathering work.

-Haiku handles log parsing and data extraction.
-Classifying failure types, formatting structured output, extracting relevant snippets from raw logs.
-These are tasks where the solution space is constrained and we need throughput.
+Haiku handles log parsing and data extraction: classifying failure types, formatting structured output, extracting relevant snippets from raw logs.
+The solution space is constrained and we need throughput.
 We process thousands of these per day.

 The agent loop

 Our agent loop runs on our Go backend.
-This is a deliberate choice.
 We don't use LangChain, LangGraph, or any off-the-shelf agent framework.
-The loop is ours, written in Go, because we need full control over execution, concurrency, and failure handling.
+We need full control over execution, concurrency, and failure handling.

 Some tools are pure Go functions.
 Querying ClickHouse, fetching GitHub metadata, looking up repository structure, checking PR status.
 These are fast, deterministic operations that don't need isolation.
 They run in-process.

 Some tools require a sandbox.
 When the agent needs to clone a repository, run tests, apply patches, or execute arbitrary code to validate a fix, it needs an isolated environment.
 We provision Firecracker microVMs on Blaxel for this.
-Each sandbox is a lightweight VM with its own kernel, providing hardware-level isolation between tenants.
+Each sandbox is a lightweight VM with its own kernel, with hardware-level isolation between tenants.
 The sandbox boots in under 125ms, the agent operates on it, and when the session ends, the sandbox is destroyed.
-No data leaks between customers, no shared kernel vulnerabilities.

 Between tool calls, the sandbox is suspended.
 The agent doesn't hold compute while it's thinking.
 When the LLM returns the next tool call, the sandbox resumes in under 25ms with full filesystem and memory state preserved.
-This matters because a single investigation can involve 10+ tool calls with LLM reasoning in between.
-Paying for idle compute during LLM inference would be wasteful.
-Suspend and resume eliminates that cost.
+A single investigation can involve 10+ tool calls with LLM reasoning in between, and paying for idle compute during inference would be wasteful.

 There's another pattern specific to CI: the agent sometimes needs to wait hours for a pipeline to complete after pushing a fix.
 The sandbox suspends during that wait.
-When CI finishes and the agent needs to verify the result, the sandbox resumes with full state intact.
+When CI finishes, the sandbox resumes with full state intact.
 Without suspend/resume, you'd either pay for hours of idle compute or lose the entire execution context and start over.

 LLM APIs are slow.
 A single Sonnet call takes 2-10 seconds depending on context size.
 Opus can take 30+ seconds for complex reasoning.
 Tool calls hit external APIs (GitHub, Slack, ClickHouse) that have their own latency and failure modes.
 A single CI investigation involves 10-20 LLM calls and 30-50 tool executions.
 The whole chain takes minutes, and any step can fail.